chinapedia/wikipedia.abstract.en/Page/Chromium.md

 Many chromium(II) compounds are known, such as the water-stable chromium(II) chloride that can be made by reducing chromium(III) chloride with zinc.
 The resulting bright blue solution created from dissolving chromium(II) chloride is only stable at neutral pH.[39]
 Some other notable chromium(II) compounds include chromium(II) oxide , and chromium(II) sulfate .
 Many chromous carboxylates are known as well, the most famous of these being the red chromium(II) acetate (Cr₂(O₂CCH₃)₄) that features a quadruple bond.[40]

 Most chromium(I) compounds are obtained solely by oxidation of electron-rich, octahedral chromium(0) complexes.
 Other chromium(I) complexes contain cyclopentadienyl ligands.
 As verified by X-ray diffraction, a Cr-Cr quintuple bond (length 183.51(4)  pm) has also been described.[41]
 Extremely bulky monodentate ligands stabilize this compound by shielding the quintuple bond from further reactions.
-5-fold_chromium.pngMost chromium(0) compounds are derivatives of the compounds chromium hexacarbonyl or bis(benzene)chromium.[42]
+Most chromium(0) compounds are derivatives of the compounds chromium hexacarbonyl or bis(benzene)chromium.[42]

 Occurrence

-Crocoite_from_Tasmania.jpg (PbCrO₄)]] Chromit_1.jpg ore]] Chromium is the 13th most abundant element in Earth's crust with an average concentration of 100 ppm.[43]
+(PbCrO₄)]] ore]] Chromium is the 13th most abundant element in Earth's crust with an average concentration of 100 ppm.[43]
 Chromium compounds are found in the environment from the erosion of chromium-containing rocks, and can be redistributed by volcanic eruptions.
 Typical background concentrations of chromium in environmental media are: atmosphere <10 ng m^(−3); soil <500 mg kg^(−1); vegetation <0.5 mg kg^(−1); freshwater <10 μg L^(−1); seawater <1 μg L^(−1); sediment <80 mg kg^(−1).[44]
 Chromium is mined as chromite (FeCr₂O₄) ore.[45]

 About two-fifths of the chromite ores and concentrates in the world are produced in South Africa, about a third in Kazakhstan,[46] while India, Russia, and Turkey are also substantial producers.
 Untapped chromite deposits are plentiful, but geographically concentrated in Kazakhstan and southern Africa.[47]
 Although rare, deposits of native chromium exist.[48][49]
 The Udachnaya Pipe in Russia produces samples of the native metal.
 This mine is a kimberlite pipe, rich in diamonds, and the reducing environment helped produce both elemental chromium and diamonds.[50]